ruffin--/SqlDbSharp/README.md

 MVED# was written largely because of setup hurdles encountered attempting to deploy other obvious embedded database solutions for C# crossplatform.
 [SQL Server Express](http://msdn.microsoft.com/en-us/library/vstudio/ms233763.aspx) is not crossplatform.
 [SQLite](http://www.sqlite.org/) must be installed on Windows and has a few [nontrivial setup requirements on OS X](http://stackoverflow.com/questions/8090152/), both of which create a clear barrier to entry out of proportion for applications that have modest data serialization needs.
 [C#-SQLite](https://code.google.com/p/csharp-sqlite/) is an interesting alternative, but [still had issues](https://groups.google.com/forum/#!topic/csharp-sqlite/osjfgLikIkU) when I tried it out in May of 2012.

-There's no reason for a search for a datastore library or dll usage limitations to slow up the prototyping of useful, crossplatform C# applications.
+There's no reason for a search for a datastore library or dll usage limitations to slow the prototyping of useful, crossplatform C# applications.

 ### License?

-This package is offered under the [Mozilla Public License (MPL)](http://mozilla.org/MPL/2.0/), following [GNG's not GNU](http://myfreakinname.blogspot.com/2002/05/gng-manifesto.html) guidelines, as it is intended to be used not just as a compiled library but, when useful, in code format as part of an otherwise independent solution of files.
+This package is offered under the [Mozilla Public License (MPL)](http://mozilla.org/MPL/2.0/), following [GNG's not GNU](http://myfreakinname.blogspot.com/2002/05/gng-manifesto.html) (GNG's) guidelines, as it is intended to be used not just as a compiled library but, when useful, in code format as part of an otherwise independent solution of files.
 The MPL allows this package's use without being forced to reference a precompiled dll.

 **NOTE:** Regardless of any stated intention, strict adherence to the MPL is required.